pmr1/Web-based-digital-sign-board-for-Samaritans-branches/README.md

 		config
 # Micropython
-	The central heating controller running micropython, is built around esp03 ( esp8266 variant) and provides zero crossing switch triac control of central heating system. see circuits.
-Cad files available in gerber format
+	The central heating controller running micropython, is built around esp03 ( esp8266 variant) and provides zero crossing switch triac control of central heating system.
+See circuits.
+Cad files for the pcb are available in gerber format on request

 	esp8266
 		main280621.py